Follow us:

 Grand Hapalemur

-Today, thanks to its members and partners, Helpsimus finances the “Bamboo lemur” Program which protects a population of greater bamboo lemurs discovered in the south-east of Madagascar in 2008 and now made up of nearly 450 individuals.
+Today, thanks to its members and partners, Helpsimus finances the Bamboo lemur programme which protects a population of greater bamboo lemurs discovered in southeastern Madagascar in 2008 and now made up of more than 600 individuals.
 It operates on the outskirts of the Ranomafana National Park, in an unprotected and highly anthropized area.
 Helpsimus not only ensures the scientific monitoring of the animals, but also finances the education of the children of the 5 Fokontany (smallest administrative district in Madagascar) located in the immediate vicinity of the habitat of the greater bamboo lemurs.
 Helpsimus also works alongside villagers to help them implement sustainable development actions that respect the environment.